Click to quick exit (ESC)

 COMMON QUESTIONS ABOUT ACCOMMODATIONS

-WHEN MUST MY SCHOOL PROVIDE AN ACCOMMODATION FOR MY PREGNANCY?
+WHEN MUST MY SCHOOL PROVIDE ME WITH MODIFICATIONS?

 For a list of common pregnancy-related conditions and helpful accommodations, click here.